 Interviews were conducted with the Hardware Shop’s supervising locksmith to obtain an overview of controls governing the requests for MKRs, take home keys, and off-master keys.
 UCLA Policy 825, Key Administration and Control, UCLA Procedure 825.1, Building Entrance Keying and Control, and FM’s MKR Guidelines were reviewed to obtain an understanding of existing requirements.

 The Hardware Shop issues MKRs to FM staff based on their job responsibilities.
 Individuals on official business from outside of FM who request keys must provide properly approved written justification prior to obtaining keys.
-For the selected issuance test items, job descriptions were evaluated to verify the FM employee’s responsibilities require an MKR.
+For the selected issuance test items, job descriptions were evaluated to verify that the FM employee’s responsibilities required an MKR.
 Where the selected test item was for an employee outside of FM, written justifications were obtained from Hardware Shop management and examined to verify that an appropriate approval and justification were received prior to the issuance of the keys.

 Take home keys are those that allow authorized FM staff to access the FM building at the beginning of a normal business day or for official required entry during off hours.
-A sample of five recent take home key requests were provided by Hardware Shop Management for audit review.
-These requests were reviewed to verify that the individual requesting take home keys for FM staff is appropriate based on their supervisory job title.
+A sample of five recent take home key requests was provided by Hardware Shop Management for audit review.
+These requests were reviewed to verify that the individual requesting take home keys for FM staff was appropriate based on their supervisory job title.
 For off-master key requests, current Hardware Shop procedures were assessed for adequacy and consistency with UCLA Policy 825 and UCLA Procedure 825.1.
-Within the issuance sample selected earlier, 10 are for various off-master key requests for services such as: changing a current off-master lock to a different off-master lock; replacing an on-master lock with an off-master lock; and fabricating extra keys for an existing off-master lock.
+Within the issuance sample selected earlier, 10 were for various off-master key requests for services such as: changing a current off-master lock to a different off-master lock; replacing an on-master lock with an off-master lock; and fabricating extra keys for an existing off-master lock.
 For each of the 10 items tested, A&AS reviewed documentation to verify proper approval and appropriate written justification were obtained prior to the fulfillment of the request per UCLA Policy 825 and UCLA Procedure 825.1.
 Audit testing was also performed to verify the off-master key requestor’s name matched the authorized person listed in FM’s SpaceWeb space inventory database as having authority to change access to a building or room.
 SpaceWeb is a comprehensive database inventory of building space occupied by UCLA programs, including off campus and residential properties.

 Off-master Key Requests